BOOK

 Wallpaper ‘Her aesthetic is thus one of ‘gritty realism’, with big close-ups, grainy film, deep dark-lined eyes, creased foreheads and dusty landscapes.’

-‘Photographing is a drive, an act of aggression and curiosity all rolled up into one.’
+SPS ‘Photographing is a drive and an act of aggression and curiosity all rolled up into one.’